cassdeckard/git-presentation/src/index.md

  branch head to the new cherry-picked location.
  * Rebasing locally is just fine.
 Rebasing and force pushing branches others may be working with should not be done lightly.
+ * And by the way, the command for this is `git rebase`
+ * Check out interactive rebase with `git rebase -i`
+     * Reorder, reword, delete or squash commits!

 ### Checkout versus Reset
 You've surely used `checkout` to switch between branches and undo uncommitted